EstherAlo/DAREY.IO-Projects/Project2/Project2.md

 ![2a](https://user-images.githubusercontent.com/93116204/144015251-869ea381-4e5c-452d-b520-f5839f59584d.png)

-To confirm that I have access to the example_database database I entered command:
+- Confirm that you have access to the example_database database:

 ```
 SHOW DATABASES;